open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 The SDK is the built-in reference implementation of the [API](../instrumentation/), processing and exporting telemetry produced by instrumentation API calls.
-This page is a conceptual overview of the SDK, including descriptions, links to relevant javadocs, artifact coordinates, sample programmatic configurations and more.
+This page is a conceptual overview of the SDK, including descriptions, links to relevant Javadocs, artifact coordinates, sample programmatic configurations and more.
 See **[Configure the SDK](../configuration/)** for details on SDK configuration, including